Civic polls: Month old Bommai govt gets majority in 2 municipal corporations, comes 2nd in third | Politics

 He said this was a good sign for the government as well as Karnataka.

-Bommai said Hubballi-Dharwad had been the BJP's fort for a long time while the party is breaking grounds in Kalaburagi.
+Bommai said Hubballi-Dharwad had been the BJP's fort for a long time while the party is breaking ground in Kalaburagi.

 ''It's a clean sweep and a drubbing to the Congress.
 It also shows that the people have faith in the new government,'' Bommai said.